 3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs.
-Lecture) 15 wks This is an introductory course in the applications of C, a programming language common in electronics and electromechanical engineering, using Microsoft Visual C. The C language facilitates a structured and disciplined approach to Computer Program Design.
+Lecture) 15 wks This is an introductory course in the applications of C, a programming language common in electronics and electromechanical engineering.
+The C language facilitates a structured and disciplined approach to Computer Program Design.
 Through examples, exercises and projects, students will be given the opportunity to solve real-world problems.